pikvm/pikvm/docs/faq.md

 ??? question "How do I add my own SSL cert?"
-    If you have a certificate (making a cert falls outside the scope of PiKVM - please reference OpenSSL documentation), replace keys in `/etc/kvmd/nginx/ssl`, edit `/etc/kvmd/nginx/ssl.conf` if necessary and restart `kvmd-nginx` service.
+    If you have a certificate (making a cert falls outside the scope of PiKVM - please reference OpenSSL documentation or use [Let's Encrypt](letsencrypt.md)), replace keys in `/etc/kvmd/nginx/ssl`, edit `/etc/kvmd/nginx/ssl.conf` if necessary and restart `kvmd-nginx` service.

 ??? question "How do I emulate various USB devices on the target machine?"